Wumpscut: History

+In 1999, Wumpscut released Boeses Junges Fleisch ("Evil Young Flesh"), an album conceptually based on the life and events of German serial killer Fritz Haarmann and themes of unrequited love, hate, lust, and violence more generally.
+The album reached 25 on the CMJ RPM chart (US) and 17 on the German Alternative Charts (DAC).

+The 2000 EP release of Blutkind ("Blood child") reached 5 on the DAC Top 50 Albums of 2000 (Germany) and 17 on the CMJ RPM Charts in the US.

+In 2001, Wumpscut released Wreath of Barbs, which reached 13 on the CMJ RPM Chart in the US.
+Concurrent with the release, Ratzinger announced a remix contest for the track "Wreath of Barbs", providing samples through his Web site and encouraging any and all musicians to submit a remix for the chance of being included on the subsequent Wreath of Barbs MCD.
+Ratzinger felt this was an opportunity to give unknown artists a chance at exposure in what otherwise had become an insular remix ecosystem.

-Wumpscut produced elaborate box set releases including limited versions of CD or LP releases with additional and bonus material (bonus tracks, "liquid soylent" energy drinks, posters, pins, stickers, bags, flags, etc.).
+Beginning with Bunkertor 7, Wumpscut produced elaborate box set releases including limited versions of CD or LP releases with additional and bonus material (bonus tracks, "liquid soylent" energy drinks, posters, pins, stickers, bags, flags, etc.).
 Wumpscut albums were reissued with variant artworks, remastering and track listings.
 Standalone merchandise such as baseball caps, coffee mugs and t-shirts were also made available for purchase.

-Rudy Ratzinger has to date released seventeen studio albums plus a number of compilations: demos, compilation tracks, and remixes from deleted singles and EPs.
 The sixteenth Wumpscut album, Wüterich, was released on 25 March 2016 on the Metropolis label.
 He released a "best of" album titled Innerfire on 5 May 2017, while also announcing that Wumpscut would no longer be producing or making any new music on his Facebook and Twitter accounts.

 On 5 November 2020, a new album entitled "Fledermavs 303" was announced with the release of a teaser track through the Wumpscut page on Bandcamp, presumably implying that Rudy has returned to producing music again.

 On 2 April 2021, a new album entitled "Fledermavs 303" was released.